aws-samples/aws-tf-kms/README.md

     }
 }
 ```
 AWS KMS also supports [multi-region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html), which are copies of the AWS KMS keys in different AWS Regions.
 The related multi-region keys have the same key material and key ID, hence cross-region encryption/decryption can occur without re-encryption or cross-region API calls.
-A multi-region key in each AWS Region has its own alias, tags, key resource policy, grants and status(enabled/disabled).
+A multi-region key in each AWS Region has its own alias, tags, key resource policy, grants, and status (enabled/disabled).
 These are suitable for many common data security scenarios such as disaster recovery, multi-region applications, global data management, etc.

-This solution is a set of [Terraform](https://www.terraform.io/) modules and examples.
-It provisions symmetric customer-managed [AWS KMS](https://aws.amazon.com/kms/) keys that are usable by the [target AWS Services](#supported-services) in the owner account.
-Optionally, it supports managing the key resource policy for the cross-account access via the AWS Services and the account principals.
-An additional module is included that supports creating [multi-region replica keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-replicate.html) in another region.

 ## Features